Managing your WeChat Menus in Grata

 Grata’s WeChat menu editor is located in the Admin Panel, in the side menu under Content.

 Your first step is to create your default menu configuration.
 This is required by WeChat if you intend to later add personalized menus for different languages.
 Your default menu configuration will be shown for any user with a WeChat language other than a language for which you have saved menus.
 If you add English, Simplified Chinese, and Traditional Chinese menus, for example, a German user would see your default menus.
 For organizations servicing China, you might consider using the Simplified and Traditional Chinese menus for your Chinese speakers, while using your Default menus (in English) for all non-Chinese users (you wouldn’t need to bother maintaining the English menus in this configuration).

-WeChat Menus can consist of up to three first-level menu buttons and five sub-menu buttons, for a total of eighteen items, but you can also use as few buttons as you like.
+WeChat Menus can consist of up to three columns, each with up to five sub-menu buttons, for a total of fifteen items, but you can also use as few buttons as you like.

 As you add menu buttons you will need to enter the display name and choose a function for the button.
 Your first-level buttons are limited to four Chinese characters or ten Roman characters and your sub-menu buttons are limited to eight Chinese characters or sixteen Roman characters.
 Many emoji are also supported, but we recommend you confirm each emoji renders properly on both Android and iPhones to be safe.